|Telephone:||+44 (0) 1224 262711|

 - MSc by Research in Mathematics, University of Aberdeen, “Homotopy in Banach Algebras” (1979)

-Recent Research Projects Include
+Current/Recent Research Projects Include

 - e-Learning Recommendation: The Web is an excellent source of e-learning materials but learners can have difficulty finding the right learning materials because of the difficulty in assembling effective search keywords.
 This recommender exploits learning concepts extracted from e-books as a knowledge-rich representation that takes advantage of tutors' expertise.